Tawnygoody/MS2-World-of-Rugby/README.md

             - A dancing animation of a trophy is displayed to symbolise victory.
             - The modal will show the users score calculated in the javascript file, the time remaining and the total moves the user has made.
             - A star rating system will also display dependant on how many moves the user has made.
             - A Name input field will allow the user to save their score to the leaderboard.
-The user can only save their score was the name field has been filled out.
+The user can only save their score once the name field has been filled out.
         - ##### Game Over Modal
             - A game over sound effect will be played when the victory modal pens.